DKTOMZ/Sample-UI-tomno/README.md

 # home_screen_app
-A simple Home Screen UI built with flutter
+A simple Home Screen UI built with flutter.
+Tested on android only

 ## Getting Started